lsst-dm/dmtn-010/index.rst

 independent of any existing implementation.
 This seems like an obviously bad choice, given the work that has already gone into AST and GWCS.

-.. own-advantage:
+.. _own-advantage:

 Advantages
 ^^^^^^^^^^^

  * We have full control over the implementation of and interface to the models.

-.. own-disadvantage:
+.. _own-disadvantage:

 Disadvantages
 ^^^^^^^^^^^^^^

  * Significant time investment.
- * Yet Another WCS "Standard.""
+ * Yet Another WCS "Standard".
  * WCS and distortion models are complex objects: usable interface is challenging to develop.
  * Lessons learned by previous groups would be hard to capture.

-.. wcslib:
+.. _use-wcslib:

 2. Build on top of WCSLIB
 --------------------------